 Vegetables are powerhouses of vitamins and nutrients.
-If you are eating these as a priority in your diet you are probably on healthier track for a better and longer life.
+That’s why here we will discuss 9 super veggies that you need to eat more and more.
+If you are eating these as a priority in your diet you are probably on a healthier track for a better and longer life.
 What you need to add more is here.
-Below is the list of some veggies you should pick more next time you go to grocery shopping.
+Below is the list of some veggies you should pick more next time you go grocery shopping.

 Edible green parts of beetroot are rich in vitamin K. This is considered to lower the risk of getting type 2 diabetes.
 One cup of these provides as much as twice of your daily requirement of vitamin K. You can sauté these to use as a side dish or just add to pasta or soup.

 Baby versions of vegetables like radish, cabbage, kale, and broccoli are packed with a higher amount of nutrients including vitamin C and E compared to their fully grown versions.
 You can add a handful of these to salad, sandwich or as garnishing adding their goodness and tangy taste together.

 Two varieties of Swiss chard are available both are a good source of antioxidants like zeaxanthin and lutein.
 These antioxidants have proven benefits for eye health and are waistline-friendly.
 To preserve their nutritional goodness avoid cooking these much.

 Asparagus is loaded with folate.
 This B vitamin helps fight against high blood pressure.
 Adding this to salads in raw form is the best way to reap its benefits.

 This leafy green has a good load of vitamin A, C, K, and manganese.
 Also eating 1.5 cups of leafy vegetables daily lowers your chances of getting type 2 diabetes.
 Make a smoothie with it or add it to scrambled eggs or casseroles.